tdilauro/Simplified-wiki/Deployment-Instructions.md

 ## Set up the Elasticsearch service (Circulation manager only)

-Library Simplified is currently dependent on Elasticsearch version 6 or later.
+The circulation manager requires on Elasticsearch version 6 or later.
+Other components of the system don't need Elasticsearch at all.

 ### Red Hat